sparklemotion/nokogiri/CONTRIBUTING.md

 - Always checkout the source code **including submodules** (for the html5lib tests)
 - When testing packaged libraries (not system libraries), cache either `ports/` (for compiled libraries) or `ports/archives/` (for just tarballs)
   - note that `libgumbo` is built outside of `ports/` to allow us to do this caching safely

+## How OSS-Fuzz is configured

+[OSS-Fuzz](https://oss-fuzz.com/) is a service that runs fuzzing against open-source libraries.

+OSS-Fuzz was configured to fuzz Nokogiri's libgumbo in https://github.com/google/oss-fuzz/pull/11004.
+Updating the configuration should be done in that project.

+Notifications go to `nokogiri-oss-fuzz@googlegroups.com`.

+Some historical context can be found in [discussion #2992](https://github.com/sparklemotion/nokogiri/discussions/2992) and [pull request #3007](https://github.com/sparklemotion/nokogiri/pull/3007) by @fuzzy-boiii23a.

 ## Packaging releases